kyren/gc-arena/README.md

 Currently, these crates are WIP and experimental, but are basically usable and safe.
 Some notable current limitations:

-* While they contain no *pathalogical* slowness, they are not highly optimized currently.
+* While these crates hopefully contain no *pathalogical* slowness, they are not highly optimized currently.
 The garbage collector in the `gc-arena` crate is a basic incremental mark-and-sweep collector which by itself is not *terrible*, but there is still a lot of unnecessary space overhead per-allocation.
 Additionally, there is not currently a way to allocate DSTs in a Gc pointer, instead requiring very slow double indirection for any non-`Sized` type.
 Both of these problems are very solvable, but this work hasn't been done yet.

 * There is currently no system for object finalization.
 This is not terribly difficult to implement, depending on the system, but it would require picking